milgra/milgra.com.2022/server/resources/markdown/work/2010 - LogMeIn.md

 #2010 - 2013, 2015 - 2018 LogMeIn Inc.

 After failing with our own company in 2009 I started working for LogMeIn Inc, a very successful post-startup company.
 I worked almost on all products, did actionscript, javascript, Objective-C, C, C++, Python, Ruby programming.
-My favorite part was working on the embedded C clients for microcontrollers in  for the product Xively, which is now part of Google's ioT portfolio.
+My favorite part was working on the embedded C clients for microcontrollers for the product called Xively, which is now part of Google's ioT portfolio.